How does vinegar prevent pumpkins from rotting? Experts reveal 4 ways to use this affordable household item to preserve your pumpkins this Halloween

 How long will pumpkins last on the porch?

-Uncarved pumpkins can last for around one month on a chilly porch, a carved pumpkin, on the other hand, may only last a few days or up to one week is the temperatures are low enough.
-Pumpkins will last longer on the porch is they are protected from the weather and pests, and coated in a protective solution such as vinegar mix.
-Indeed, a vinegar spray is one way to stop squirrels from eating your pumpkins.
+On a chilly porch, a carved pumpkin may only last a few days or up to one week, if the temperatures are low enough.
+Pumpkins will last longer on the porch if they are protected from the weather and pests, and vinegar spray is a great way to stop squirrels from eating your pumpkins.